-In recognition of the bargaining relationship, the University and the Union agree that employees of the bargaining unit are ineligible to become elected officers or representatives of the Classified Staff Advisory Committee (CSAC), but remain eligible for all other participation.
+In recognition of the bargaining relationship, the University and the Union agree that employees of the bargaining unit are ineligible to become elected officers or representatives of Staff Senate, but remain eligible for all other participation.

 Section 2 - Validity.
 Should any provisions of this Agreement or any application thereof become unlawful by virtue of any federal or state law, or pursuant to being declared invalid by an agency or court of competent jurisdiction, the remainder of this Agreement shall remain in force.